hpe-storage/co-deployments/helm/charts/hpe-flexvolume-driver/README.md

 --set protocol=iscsi --set fsType=xfs --set mountConflictDelay=120
 ```

-## Using the HPE FlexVolume Driver for Kubernetes
+## Using the HPE Volume Driver for Kubernetes FlexVolume Plugin
 To enable dynamic provisioning of `PersistentVolume` through the use of `PersistentVolumeClaim` API objects, a `StorageClass` needs to be declared on the cluster.
-Please see the [HPE FlexVolume Driver for Kubernetes](https://github.com/hpe-storage/flexvolume-driver) repository for the official documentation for this Helm chart.
+Please see the [HPE Volume Driver for Kubernetes FlexVolume Plugin](https://github.com/hpe-storage/flexvolume-driver) repository for the official documentation for this Helm chart.
 Also, it's helpful to be familar with [persistent storage concepts](https://kubernetes.io/docs/concepts/storage/volumes/) in Kubernetes prior to deploying stateful workloads.

 ## Support
-The HPE FlexVolume Driver for Kubernetes Helm chart is supported by the respective platform team.
+The HPE Volume Driver for Kubernetes FlexVolume Plugin Helm chart is supported by the respective platform team.
 Currently supported platforms:

 - HPE Nimble Storage